stevegrossi/sengoku/README.md

 ## Features Planned

-- Make battle more strategic than just 50-50.
 - Provide feedback in the UI (perhaps in a log) of the results of actions like battle.
 - Allow hot-seat games with fewer than 4 players
 - Let players choose their names